Published 20:32 IST, March 27th 2020

 England's home series later this year

-England are set to host four teams -- West Indies, Australia, Pakistan, and Ireland this year, while England's women are due to host South Africa and India."We're w thinking of all se things, risks posed, and it just gets bigger and wider," Elworthy said."But if that is situation we are faced with n we will deliver on absolutely every single one of those to make sure it does happen."
+England are set to host four teams -- West Indies, Australia, Pakistan, and Ireland this year, while England's women are due to host South Africa and India."We're now thinking of all these things, the risks posed, and it just gets bigger and wider," Elworthy said."But if that is the situation we are faced with then we will deliver on absolutely every single one of those to make sure it does happen."

 Advertisement